How to apply

 - Letter of intent

 Tuition fees do not apply to exchange students, PhD students or EU/EEA students.

 There are no application or tuition fees for students who are citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.

 Students who are citizens of countries outside the European Union (EU), European Economic Area (EEA) and Switzerland are generally required to pay application and tuition fees.
 Read more about tuition fees here.

-Remember that, with the application, you must also write a statement of purpose in English, approximately one page long, in which you are to state why you wish to study the Master’s programme in Service Management.
+Remember that, with the application, you must also write a letter of intent in English, approximately one page long, in which you are to state why you wish to study the Master’s programme in Service Management.

 Find out more about how to submit or upload your documents on ...